flyingmachine/brave-clojure-web/content/functional-programming.md

        (clojure.string/join " " (map (partial render-pos board) (row-positions row-num)))))
 ```

-If you work from the bottom up, you can see that `render-row` caalls
+If you work from the bottom up, you can see that `render-row` calls
 each of the above function to return the string representation of row.
 Notice the expression `(map (partial render-pos board) (row-positions
 row-num))`.
 This demonstrates a good use case for partials: applying